bigfont/DeployWebApp2Azure/README.md

 * By using Nuget, we can keep *most* binaries out of the repository.
 * Be sure to add a .gitignore file with bin/ and obj/
 * If you want to run \Release\ tests, then build with /property:Configuration=Release
+* Kudu builds into a temporary folder and then syncs the result if the build and tests succeed.
+* We can switch staging and master with a single click of Swap from the Web App dashboard.